polymode/polymode/readme.md

 ## Activation of Polymodes

-Polymodes are functions just like ordinary emacs modes.
+Polymodes are functions, just like ordinary emacs modes.
 The can be used in place of emacs major or minor modes alike.
 There are two main ways to automatically activate emacs (poly)modes:

  1. _By registering a file extension by adding modes to `auto-mode-alist`_:

     ```lisp
     ;;; MARKDOWN